basarat/mobx-typescript-react/04 stateClasses/README.md

  * Features
  * - Store a list of items (strings)
  * - Allow maintaining a *current* string as it gets typed
- * - Add new new string to this list
+ * - Ability to add this *current* string to the list of items
- * - Add an option to reset the list
+ * - Add an option to reset the items and the *current* string */ class ApplicationState {
- */
-class ApplicationState {
   @observable